-As part of its initiative to strengthen national explosive hazard management capacities, UNMAS provided training to 38 members of the Nigeria Security and Civil Defence Corps and the Nigeria Police Force on Explosive Hazard Awareness, community liaison, management of incidents and first aid.
-This “first responder” training package aims at building local capacities to prevent the risk of further injuries or death and mitigate the effect of explosive-related incidents.
-Furthermore, UNMAS also provides first aid and emergency trauma bag trainings and equipment to civilian national security forces in order to reinforce their capacity to assist civilians and colleagues affected by explosive-related incidents.
+As part of its initiative to strengthen national explosive hazards management capacities, UNMAS provided a First Responder training to 65 national security forces personnel.
+This “First Responder” training package aims at building local capacities to mitigate the risk of further injuries or death and attenuate the effect of explosive-related incidents.
+UNMAS also provided first aid and emergency trauma bag trainings to 20 Nigeria Police Force personnel in order to reinforce their capacity to assist civilians and colleagues affected by explosive-related incidents.

 Within the Protection Cluster, the Mine Action Sub-Working Group has been reactivated, with the participation of national authorities, international NGOs, Community Based Organisations and UN partners, resulting in a better understanding of the impact of the threat, an improved coordination of the humanitarian mine action response and the development of interoperability.
 A Technical Mine Action working group has been established in order to develop the technical framework for Mine Action in Northeast Nigeria.

 A comprehensive data collection and management system (IMSMA) is currently under development to collect, consolidate and analyse all available mine action related data and inform the humanitarian response.
-Non-technical survey tasks have been undertaken in several places in order to assess the actual contamination.
+NTS tasks have been undertaken in several places in order to assess the actual contamination.

 - Provide technical assistance including coordination, planning, technical advice and support to the UN and Humanitarian Country Teams, affected population, national authorities and act as the coordinator for all UN mine action-related matters in the Northeast;